-Located in the Tohloppi district of the City of Tampere, Mediapolis is a growing and developing centre and network of about 30 media companies and organisations, with contacts with parties involved in the sector both in Finland and around the world.
+Located in the Tohloppi district of the City of Tampere, Mediapolis is a growing and developing centre and network of media companies and organisations.
+It has contacts with the media industry both in Finland and around the world.
 As many as 1,000–1,100 people work and study at the campus every day.

 The single largest group at Mediapolis comprises about a dozen production companies.
 Another key group consists of complementary services relating to the operations of the production companies.
 The largest individual organisations include the Finnish Broadcasting Company (Yle), as well as two educational institutions providing media programmes, Tampere University of Applied Sciences (TAMK) and Tampere Vocational College (Tredu).

 Mediapolis was created in its current form in 2013.
 However, the idea of Mediapolis had already stirred a couple of years earlier, when the Finnish Broadcasting Company (Yle), which had operated in the premises for decades, revised its strategy.
 Yle wanted to increase co-operation with its partners, while it also wanted to get involved in promoting the vitality of creative industries as a whole.
 Furthermore, Yle announced that it would give up its ownership of the Tohloppi premises (32,000m2).

 The premises were taken over by Technopolis Plc, a listed company specialising in real estate, facilities rental and services.
 Its promise of ‘more than square metres’ appealed to parties operating in the media sector, and when the City of Tampere also included Mediapolis as part of its own strategy, the undertaking found its bearings.

 Technopolis carried out a complete overhaul of the 1970’s-built property, with a view to creating a content production and ICT campus complete with modern and comfortable ‘smart facilities’ that would be functional in terms of prospective tenants’ operations.